MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \theta = (y, \  \mathcal{N}, \  param)

-We can thus summarise an iterative reconstruction by the formula
+We can thus summarize an iterative reconstruction by the formula

 .. math ::